-Concerning direct consumer credit, the Bank plans to invest in services and innovation. such as the already mentioned Digitalcred, to strengthen its relationship with partner stores as an outstanding provider of sales solutions.
+Concerning direct consumer credit, the Bank plans to invest in services and innovation to strengthen its relationship with partner stores as an outstanding provider of sales solutions.
 Concerning payroll- and pensiondeductible loans, Fibra plans to maintain its current R\$ 500 million portfolio and to make the most of it in profitability terms.
 Concerning vehicles, the Bank will focus on financing semi-new and used vehicles no more than 10 years old.
 The teams are to be expanded and investments made in improving operating processes and technology, in order to increase the Bank's share of this segment.